AmiraAli23/intro-assignment/README.md

    * Wealthfront: High interest Non-reg accounts (Individual, joint, trust) , Individual Retirement        accounts

 * Assets Under Management (AuM)
-   * BMO : Being Canada's first bank, they have over $600 billion in assets
+   * BMO: Being Canada's first bank, they have over $600 billion in assets
-   * RBC InvestEase : ~ $60 billion in assets under management
+   * RBC InvestEase: ~ $60 billion in assets under management
-   * Wealthsimple : around $15 billion in assets, according to their [site](https://www.wealthsimple.com/en-ca/about/who-we-are)
+   * Wealthsimple: around $15 billion in assets, according to their [site](https://www.wealthsimple.com/en-ca/about/who-we-are)
-   * ModernAdvisor : Information cannot be found at this time.
+   * ModernAdvisor: Information cannot be found at this time.
-   * Wealthfront ~ $20 billion
+   * Wealthfront: ~ $20 billion

 [Source](https://www.theglobeandmail.com/investing/personal-finance/article-presenting-canadas-cheapest-robo-adviser-the-best-performers-and-the/)

 ## Results

-ModernAvisor allows its users the option to invest in a socially responsible manner.
+ModernAdvisor allows its users the option to invest in a socially responsible manner.
 As mentioned earlier, the markets have seen a higher demand for socially responsible options.
 ModernAdvisor recognized the need and emphasized the importance of ESG investing on their website.
 As stated on their site, they do not invest in companies that are involved in producing tobacco or weapons.
 [Source](https://www.modernadvisor.ca/socially-responsible-investing/) .
 Making these products more available to investors will help the environement and defund socially irresponsible companies.

 MER refers to the Management Expense Ratio and is defined as the cost to manage investments [Source](https://www.rbcgam.com/en/ca/learn-plan/types-of-investments/what-is-a-management-expense-ratio-mer/detail)